+QA 7403 Graduate Seminar

-Graduate Seminar Prerequisites: QA 6602, QA 6611 or consent of the department head 3-0-3
+Prerequisites: QA 6602, and QA 6611

 The course is designed to cover various topics within the field of quality assurance which are not taught in other courses.
 These topics might include acceptance sampling, risk analysis, regression analysis, SPC training methods, and others.